t-foster/t-foster.github.io/StartingTesting.md

         * Some developers may need a direct order to write tests
 7. Enable testing everywhere
     * Add first simple test cases for every class
+        * This way developers cant use the lazy excuse "There were not any test cases for me to copy/paste from"
     * Peer program with coworkers to add tests for their issues
     * Cherry pick new hires first issues to be testable
+        * These issues do not need to be adding new functionality, they can be written for the purpose of increasing code coverage.

 * Testing side benefits and options
     * Accurate SLOC/Coverage